DiscordGuide/discordguide.github.io/content/bots.md

 **Well**, you’ve made it this far.

-I’m assuming now you want to know the basics of making your future bot?
+Am I assuming now you want to know the basics of making your future bot?

 Let’s just dive right on in!